-We have audited the separate financial information presented in accordance with regulation 9C of the Israeli Securities Regulations (Periodic and Immediate Reports), 1970 of Unitronics (1989) (R"G) Ltd. (hereinafter - the "Company") as of December 31, 2020 and 2019 and for the year ended December 31, 2020 which included in the Company's periodic report.
+We have audited the separate financial information presented in accordance with regulation 9C of the Israeli Securities Regulations (Periodic and Immediate Reports), 1970 of Unitronics (1989) (R"G) Ltd. (hereinafter - the "Company") as of December 31, 2021 and 2020 and for each of the last three years ended December 31, 2021.
 The separate financial information is in the responsibility of the Company's Board of Directors and Management.
 Our responsibility is to express an opinion on this separate financial information based on our audit.